microsoft/qsharp-language/Specifications/QIR/Data-Types.md

 Tuple data, including values of user-defined types, is represented as the corresponding LLVM structure type.
 For instance, a tuple containing two integers, `(Int, Int)`, would be represented in LLVM as `type {i64, i64}`.

-When passed to a callable function, tuples are passed as a pointer to an opaque LLVM structure, `%Tuple`.
+When [invoking callable values](https://github.com/microsoft/qsharp-language/blob/main/Specifications/QIR/Callables.md#invoking-a-callable-value) using the `__quantum__rt__callable_invoke` runtime function, tuples are passed as a pointer to an opaque LLVM structure, `%Tuple`.
 The pointer is expected to point to the contained data such that it can be cast to the correct data structures by the receiving code.
 This permits to define runtime functions that are common for all tuples.
 For instance, this convention is used for callable wrapper functions; see